Circa 641 CE, September

 Magellan himself died during the tumultuous three year voyage, with Spaniard Juan Sebastian Elcano completing the journey from the Phillipines back to Spain with a final crew of only 18 men on September 6 1522.
 Despite Magellan’s tragic end, his legacy has become synonymous with exploration and geography—including the Strait in South America that still bears his name.
 More

-The signing of the Treaties of Ryswick begins, bringing an end to the Nine Years' War between France and the Grand Alliance of European powers.
-The last treaty was signed on October 30th 1697.
-More
+The signing of the Treaties of Ryswick begins, bringing an end to the Nine Years' War between France and the Grand Alliance of European powers (which included England, Spain, the Dutch Republic, and the Holy Roman Empire).
+The last treaty was signed on October 30th 1697, with the Holy Roman Empire

 September 20 - After more than two years exploring the western wilderness, the returning Lewis and Clark's Corps of Discovery arrives at the frontier village of La Charette, in modern Missouri.
 More